steventohme/healing-hands/README.md

 A simple landing page for Healing Hands Clinic, a medical clinic in Vaughan, Ontario.
 Created using React and Typscript.

-Check out the webiste: healinghandsmedical.ca
+Check out the webiste: [healing-hands](https://healinghandsmedical.ca/)